jekpo/java-practice/DATATYPES.md

 ## Complex Types ##

+Complex types include instances of Interfaces and Classes.

 ```java

 /**
 DataType variableName = new TypeName();
 ClassName variableName = new ClassName();
 InterfaceName variableName = new ClassName();
 **/

 Student a = new Student();